visintelnet_logo_background_clear.png

 Vision Intelligence Network

-Machine learning enables clinicians and researchers to resolve complex underpinnings of visual disorders, using high-dimensional inputs from RNA microarrays to OCT images.
-Despite the development of thousands of trained models and curated datasets, clinicians and researchers lack a systematic way to examine and implement these systems.
-The Vision Intelligence Network aims to provide a unified database of deep learning tools for ophthalmology, improving accessibility, explainability, and generalizability throughout the field.
+Machine-learning methods allow clinicians and researchers to recognize critical pathology of visual disorders using complex data types from RNA microarrays to OCT images.
+However, the large number of individual models and curated datasets has made systematic comparison and implementation of such methods challenging.
+The goal of the Vision Intelligence Network is to provide an organized database of published machine-learning tools for ophthalmology, improving accessibility, explainability, and generalizability in the field.

 Methodology

-The Vision Intelligence Network (VIN) leverages advances in natural language processing to survey scientific literature for the most recent published reports of machine learning methods in ophthalmology.
-The reports are processed to extract relevant metadata and code repositories before being archived on VIN.
-The VIN team also manually reviews entries for accuracy, marking such entries as verified.
+The Vision Intelligence Network applies natural language processing to survey scientific literature for recent published reports of machine learning methods in ophthalmology.
+The reports are processed to extract relevant hard-coded metadata and keywords.
+Additionally, each entry undergoes analysis with a pretrained large language model (LLM) for unstructured summary information.

 For each entry, the following attributes are cataloged: